-Over the past two weeks there has been a significant increase in the number of patients who are not answering their phones when they have requested a clinician to call them.
+Over the past few weeks there has been a significant increase in the number of patients who are not answering their phones when they have requested a clinician to call them.
 This is very frustrating for the clinical staff and has a serious impact on resources.

 We would therefore ask you to ensure you keep your phone close by when you have requested a call.
 Missed calls will not be able to be re-booked on the same day.

 It was announced yesterday that from July 24th 2020 everyone is required to wear a face covering when entering a shop or business.

 This is in addition to wearing one on Public Transport which has been mandatory for some time now.
 Visit the following website for transport exemption cards:

 If you feel you are unable to wear a mask for auditory/sensory/breathing reasons, please visit www.keepsafe.org.uk/mask and download an exemption card for you to show if asked why you are not wearing one.

 Please note, it is NOT the responsibility or the role of the Surgery to issue anyone with an exemption letter or certificate.
 Please visit the website above for more information.

 Closure of GP walk-in service at White Horse